OpenTimelineIO/otioview/README.md

                         Can be used multiple times: -M burrito="bar" -M taco=12. (default: [])
 ```
 ## License
-OpenTimelineView is licensed under the Apache 2.0 license
+OTIOView is licensed under the Apache-2.0 license